gerardcondon/gerardcondon.github.com/projects/irishrail/roadmap.md

 ## JavaScript
 * Refactor Controllers to extract common behaviour
 * Investigate parse function to make DRY

-* Handle case for no station data found
+* Move parse functions down to the model

 * Add proper about page

-* Refactor stationData to more meaningful objects

 * Investigate more event based collection add - look at parse function. why are collection events not firing
 * Add labels to markers for station names